Bank Policy Institute: Divisions

 BITS (Business-Innovation-Technology-Security — formerly named the Business Industry Technology Secretariat) formed as a division within the then-Bankers Roundtable in 1996.
 Its mission was to enhance collaboration across the industry on technological issues and address "emerging threats and opportunities,” including cybersecurity, fraud reduction, and critical infrastructure protection.

 Leadership

-While Greg Baer currently serves as the CEO, the organization's board of directors is chaired by JPMorgan Chase CEO Jamie Dimon and consists of the following financial services executives:
+While Greg Baer is the CEO, the organization's board of directors is chaired by JPMorgan Chase CEO Jamie Dimon and consists of the following financial services executives: